salvois/LargeXlsx/README.md

 ### Column names

 In the usual "A1" cell reference format, columns are named from A (for column number 1) to XFD (for column number 16384).\
-The following functions facilitate conversion from column numbers to column names:
+The following facilitate conversion from column numbers to column names, useful when writing formulas:

 ```csharp
 // class XlsxWriter